 The bottom section, Storage, shows a list of your drives with information on Logical Disk, Physical Disk, Active Time, Available Space, Total Space and Disk Queue Length.

 The first few are self-explanatory.
 "Disk Queue Length" is an indication of how many requests for disk space are waiting to be fulfilled.
 Unless you're doing something out of the ordinary or you have software that's seriously misbehaving, this column's data will be mostly zeroes.
 Which is as it should be.

 Take a look at the Processes with Network Activity section.
-Here you'll find a list with programs you're running that are connecting to your network and to the Internet.
-You probably won't find any surprises here, since it's likely to be a list of browsers, instant-messaging and Twitter clients, network connection processes and programs like Dropbox that rely on cloud storage.
+Here you'll find a list of programs you're running, that are connecting to your network and to the internet.
+You probably won't find any surprises here, since it's likely to be a list of browsers, instant-messaging and other apps, network connection processes and programs like Dropbox that rely on cloud storage.
 If the names are too cryptic, you can use that excellent "Search Online" command from the right-click menu to see what they are.

 One very useful thing that you can do in this tab, is to select only one process or a group of processes you are interested in, and the data in the lower sections is automatically filtered, so that you can see the Network Activity, TCP Connections or Listening Ports, only for the selection you made.

 The Resource Monitor is an excellent way to open a window into Windows, so to speak.
-It lets you look at what's going on behind the scenes, and stop activity that's causing problems.
-As long as you proceed with caution and don't just play around with things for the sake of playing around, you can learn a lot about what's happening inside your computer and (especially if you spent any time at all dealing with older versions of Windows) you can definitely appreciate how well Windows 7 and Windows 8 are designed to work.
+It lets you look at what's going on behind the scenes, and stop the activity that's causing problems.
+As long as you proceed with caution and don't just play around with things for the sake of playing around, you can learn a lot about what's happening inside your computer and (especially if you spent any time at all dealing with older versions of Windows) you can definitely appreciate how well Windows 10, Windows 8.1 and Windows 7 are designed to work.